myipsprd/Rebuilding-Stronger-IA-Deliverables/website-plan.md

 ### Paideai
 Prioritize a holistic, student-centered approach to education.
 Emphasizing community involvement, experiential learning, and individual development, Paideai schools strive to create an environment that fosters lifelong learning and personal growth.
 *   Ernie Pyle School 90

-### Selective Recommendation Programs
-Programs are designed to meet the needs of specific groups of students, such as those with special needs or those seeking accelerated learning opportunities.
-Students are selected for these programs based on their academic abilities and interests, and are provided with tailored educational experiences to support their individual growth and development.
-*   Graduation Academy
-*   Newcomer Program @ Northwest Middle School
-*   Positive Supports Academy
-*   ROOTS Program
-*   Sidener Academy for High Ability Students
-*   Simon Youth Academy
-*   Step Ahead Academy

 ### Reggio
 Follow a student-centered, project-based learning model that fosters creativity, critical thinking, and collaboration.
 Students learn through exploration and self-directed activities, and teachers act as guides, observing and facilitating their learning.